The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-While most people are focused on staying cool at a beach or pool during these dog days of summer, I’d like to note that now is an ideal time to sign up for a new credit card with an eye toward holiday travel.
-Yes, there are still 142 days until Christmas, but it can take months to earn a sign-up bonus.
+While most people are focused on enjoying the fall season, I’d like to note that now is an ideal time to sign up for a new credit card with an eye toward holiday travel.
+Yes, Christmas is still two months away, but it can take time to earn a sign-up bonus.
 You’ll also want to build in some advance booking time.
 If anything, it’s actually a little late in the game.

 It’s very important, of course, to avoid overspending.
 The best way to hit a credit card sign-up bonus spending threshold is with money you would have spent anyway.
 And make sure to pay in full and on time to avoid interest and protect your credit score.

-Credit card sign-ups have been booming.
-Originations are up 26 percent over the past year, according to TransUnion.
+Despite conflicting economic signals, credit card sign-ups are still booming.
+Originations hit a record high this year, according to TransUnion.
 It’s a competitive market; you can use that to your advantage.

 Here are some of my favorite travel card offers that are available right now:

 The Citi Premier® Card is offering 60,000 ThankYou points to new customers who spend $4,000 within three months of opening the card.
-Those are worth $600 in travel booked through Citi and potentially much more if you utilize transfer partners such as Avianca, Emirates, Flying Blue (Air France/KLM), JetBlue, Singapore Airlines, Virgin Atlantic and many others.
-Our sister site The Points Guy (TPG) values Citi ThankYou points at 1.8 cents apiece, meaning this welcome bonus is potentially worth $1,440.
+Those points are worth $600 in travel booked through Citi and potentially much more if you utilize transfer partners such as Avianca, Emirates, Flying Blue (Air France/KLM), JetBlue, Singapore Airlines, Virgin Atlantic and many others.
+Bankrate values Citi ThankYou points at 1.6 cents apiece, meaning this welcome bonus could be worth up to $960.
 You might even be able to exceed that with some creativity and flexibility.

-The Chase Sapphire Preferred® Card gives new cardholders 60,000 Ultimate Rewards points after they spend $4,000 in first three months.
-Those are worth $750 in travel booked through Chase, perhaps even more if you go down the transfer partner path.
-TPG values Ultimate Rewards points at 2.0 cents apiece because of lucrative partners such as Hyatt, IHG, Marriott, Southwest Airlines, United Airlines and others.
+The Chase Sapphire Preferred® Card offers 60,000 Ultimate Rewards points to new cardholders who spend $4,000 in the first three months, worth $750 in travel booked through Chase.
+If you go down the transfer partner path, your points could be worth 2.0 cents apiece, thanks to lucrative partnerships with brands such as Hyatt, IHG, Marriott, Southwest Airlines, United Airlines and others.

 The Capital One Venture Rewards Credit Card is dangling 75,000 miles in front of new cardholders who spend $4,000 in their first three months with the card.
 These can offset $750 in travel or potentially stretch even further via transfer partners that include Aeroplan (Air Canada), British Airways, Etihad, Qantas, Turkish Airlines and more.
-TPG values Capital One miles at 1.85 cents each.
+Bankrate values Capital One miles at up to 1.7 cents each.